-- Made aware of improper behavior and asked to stop.
+1. made aware of improper behavior and asked to stop;

-- If patron refuses, staff will contact appropriate law enforcement authorities.
+3. if patron refuses, staff will contact appropriate law enforcement authorities

 Incident reports will be filed with library administration and appropriate authorities, and a completed Notice of Patron Behavior Policy Violation will be sent by registered mail, with a copy to the parent or guardian if the violator is a minor, or delivered by law enforcement authorities if law enforcement is involved in escorting the patron home.